2015 Jaguar F-Type R Coupe

-Lean, two-seat layouts and classic-roadster shapes are some of the shared traits between the Porsche Boxster and Jaguar F-Type, which are two of the purest sports-car designs on the market.
-But they take two very different design-and-engineering pathways to get there—and their behind-the-wheel personalities couldn't be more different.
-Likewise, the Porsche 911 carries a classic sports-car nameplate, but it's become a little more of a grand-touring car over time.
-Which holds as the best overall?
+Two of the purest sports-cars on the market today are the Porsche Boxster and the Jaguar F-Type.
+But they take two very different design-and-engineering pathways to get there—and their driving personalities couldn't be more different.
+Likewise, the Porsche 911 carries a classic sports-car nameplate, but it's become more of a grand-tourer over time.
+Which will come out as the best overall?

-While the F-Type is a true sports car, by the book, it's hardly begging to be driven to its limit on the track; although it's balanced and responsive in all the right ways, it's to be better enjoyed on the road.
+While the F-Type is a true sports car, by the book, it's hardly begging to be driven to its limit on the track; although it's balanced and responsive in all the right ways, it's to be better enjoyed on the road, even in F-Type Coupe R form.
 On the other hand, the Porsches feel born and bred for track time, and with just some smart options or accessories—like an extra set of tires and wheels, perhaps—both the Boxster and the 911 can suffice as year-round transport as well as occasional track days.